Biden strikes stimulus deal with Senate Democrats

 The breakthrough on checks and unemployment benefits has Democrats ready to press forward on Biden's bill as soon as possible.
 Biden urged the party to “swallow” provisions they don’t like during a virtual lunch meeting on Tuesday, according to one Senate Democrat.
 Moderate senators could offer their $300 weekly proposal as an amendment later this week, while Sen. Bernie Sanders (I-Vt.) said he plans to force a vote on a $15 hourly minimum wage.

-Senate Democrats need all 50 of their members to kick off consideration of the bill, a vote expected on Wednesday afternoon.
+Senate Democrats need all 50 of their members and Harris's vote to kick off consideration of the bill.
 After that the chamber will plunge into a long debate and finish with a series of amendment votes that could run for hours on end, known as a "vote-a-rama."

 Senate Republicans are debating how painful to make things for Democrats, possibly by dragging out the marathon of unlimited amendments overnight.
-That would likely happen late on Thursday and run into early Friday morning.
+That would likely happen late on Thursday or early Friday morning after the delay.

 “I’m hoping for infinity.
 There are people talking about trying to set up a schedule and having it go on and on,” said Sen. Rand Paul (R-Ky.).

-Paul said some in his party want to push the debate well past Thursday and keep adding amendments into Friday, while he has suggested to Schumer to spread the pain over two days.
+Some Republicans want to keep forcing amendment votes well into Friday or even beyond.
+Paul suggested to Schumer to spread the pain over two days.

-When asked about potential timing for the ordeal, Minority Leader Mitch McConnell said, “Probably late.”
+Sen. Joni Ernst (R-Iowa) predicted a cascade of GOP amendments meant to squeeze Democrats, including tweaks that would strip funding for purposes seen by Republicans as unrelated to the public health crisis as well as “sensible adjustments to the rest of the package.”When asked about potential timing for the voting ordeal, Minority Leader Mitch McConnell said it would start "probably late" and said Republicans will "grind our way through it as we do in this process."

-“We’ll grind our way through it as we do in this process,” he told POLITICO.
+“I would get lots of rest tonight,” advised Sen. James Lankford (R-Okla.).

 Marianne LeVine contributed to this report.